 To make this dish fully vegan simply swap the crema fresca for my vegan crema.
 You can find my easy recipe here.
 Simple as that!
 If you want to make it with vegan cheese, simply find one that melts well.

 Traditionally this dish is just the previously mentioned ingredients.
 But some variations exist.

-Others variations or to give the dish a little more protein, sometimes I add sliced mushrooms.
+Sometimes to give the vegetarian dish a little more protein, I will add sliced mushrooms.
 It’s actually quite delicious.

-If you don’t have access to Mexican crema you can use French crème fraiche or just regular sour cream with a little bit of heavy cream — the later makes the creamy texture richer.
+If you don’t have access to Mexican crema you can use French crème fraîche, or mix a some regular sour cream with a little bit of heavy cream — the later makes the creamy texture richer.

 Another variation, depending on where you’re located is the type of corn to use.